Kinetico® Reverse Osmosis (RO) Systems

 It’s important to consider many factors beyond cost, however, which we’ll continue to discuss in the questions below.

-- Sediment pre-filters – These systems typically remove particles that suspend in the water, some of which can be visible to the human eye.
+– These systems typically remove particles that are suspended in the water, some of which can be visible to the human eye.
 Think of contaminants such as silica, salt, and organic matter.
 Think about these as being somewhat like a coffee filter.
 They won’t remove microparticles, but they can be highly effective at removing macro particles and are a good starting point for filtration.

 - UV filters – When bacteria and viruses are at play, exposing water to UV light can sterilize microbial contaminants that could potentially make you ill.
 UV has no impact on the chemical composition of water.